The Old-West storefronts of Winthrop, Wash., a fun fall getaway destination for Seattle-area families

 If you go…

-Find it: Winthrop, Wash., is close to a four-hour drive from Seattle via the North Cascades Highway (State Route 20).
+Find it: Winthrop, Wash., is a four-hour drive from Seattle via the North Cascades Highway (State Route 20).
 This scenic highway closes seasonally, typically between late November or early December and May, based on snow conditions.
+It also can be affected by wildfires in summer and fall.
 Visit the Washington State Department of Transportation website for road status.

-To reach Winthrop when State Route 20 is closed, travel Highway 2 east toward Wenatchee, or Interstate 90 east, then north over Blewett Pass to reach Highway 2.
+To reach Winthrop when State Route 20 is closed, travel Highway 2 east toward Wenatchee (or alternatively, east on Interstate 90, then north over Blewett Pass, to reach Highway 2 toward Wenatchee.
 From Wenatchee, travel north on Highway 97.
-Keep in mind that either route adds 30–60 minutes of driving time.
+Keep in mind that either of these winter routes adds 30–60 minutes of driving time.

 North Cascades National Park: Traveling over State Route 20 takes families through North Cascades National Park.
 There is no entrance fee to travel through this park (though you may need the passes mentioned above to park at trailheads).
-The excellent national park visitor center at Newhalem is currently closed.
+The excellent national park visitor center at Newhalem is worth a stop.
+Check seasonal hours on the website.